 COMPROMISE: THE STORY OF DAVID AND BATHSHEBA

-This blog post reviews the story of David and Bathsheba.
+David and Bathsheba is a story full of compromise, which leads to serious consequences.
 To say the least, David takes the primary responsibility in this atrocity; however, today we look at Bathsheba’s role in this catastrophic event.

 COMPROMISE: STARTS WITH A THOUGHT